toeverything/awesome-affine/README.md

 - [affine-reader](https://www.npmjs.com/package/affine-reader) - a simple reader for the blocksuite YJS doc format, which allows you to read an AFFiNE cloud workspace and convert it into markdown.
 - [affine-exporter](https://www.npmjs.com/package/affine-exporter) - a CLI export AFFiNE workspace to markdown files
 - [affine-ghost](https://github.com/tzhangchi/AFFiNE-ghost) - a tool that migrates notes into affine and easily generates an affine blog site from your personal notes by configuring the environment
+- [affine-importer](https://github.com/ShortCipher5/affine-importer) - a tool that can help you import your data into AFFiNE

 ## Guides and How-tos